Roger Parent (mayor): Post-mayoralty

 In the early 1990s, Parent worked as the Deputy Commissioner of the Indiana Department of Mental Health.

 Parent served as director of development for Priests of Holy Cross from 1994 through 2003.

 From May 2005 through November 2005, Parent volunteered with the Crisis Corps in Thailand as a deputy director at the Tsunami Volunteer Center, working on the response to the 2004 Indian Ocean earthquake and tsunami.

 In 2006, Parent and his wife Rolande Parent founded the international nonprofit World Dignity Inc. (WDI), for which he has served as president.
 The nonprofit aims to help the poor by offering such assistance as teacher and student scholarships.
 The nonprofit operates educational programs in South Bend, Thailand, and India.

 For five years, from 2009 through 2014, Parent served on the school board of the South Bend Community School Corp.
 For part of his tenure, beginning in January 2011, he was the president of the school board.

 Parent has also served on the Social Work Advisory Board of St. Mary's College, St. Frances Academy board of directors, advisory committee for the Coady International Institute at St. Francis Xavier University, retired Indiana Public Retirement Association, and REAL Services board of directors.

 Parent supported Pete Buttigieg's, ultimately successful, candidacy for mayor of South Bend in 2011.
 Parent had endorsed Buttigieg at the start of his campaign.

+In 2022 Parent released his memoir Getting Things Done: Stories of Leadership from the South Bend Mayor's Office to the School Board, the Peace Corps, and Beyond (ISBN 9780964400733).